 The vulnerability as described in ISO/IEC 24772-1 subclause 6.59 applies to Ada.
 Ada is open to this vulnerability but provides features for its mitigation.
 A task failing during activation will always raise an exception in the activating task (i.e., Tasking_Error).
 The activating task does not continue executing until all its dependent tasks have completed activation.
 A task can always check that another task has successfully activated.

-6.59.2 Guidance to language users
+6.59.2 Avoidance mechanisms for language users

-Follow the mitigation mechanisms of subclause 6.59.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.59.5 of ISO/IEC 24772-1:2022.

 Provide a handler to catch activation failures of local tasks.

-If possible, declare all tasks statically at the library level and use language-provided means to verify successful activation.
+If possible, declare all tasks statically at the library level and use language-provided mechanisms to verify successful activation.

 6.60 Concurrency – Directed termination [CGT]